 Sailing, scuba diving and snorkelling

-This eastern Puerto Rican port is a favourite holiday destination for sailors, for many reasons.
-Excellent seafood and local hospitality plus its closeness to the small islands of Palomino, Icacos and Palominito are some of them.
+This eastern Puerto Rican port is a favourite holiday destination for sailors for many reasons.
+Excellent seafood and local hospitality, plus its closeness to Palomino, Icacos and Palomino, are some of them.
 Even if you haven’t chartered a yacht, there are boat trips to Vieques and Culebra.
 Puerto Rico’s mainland and nearby islands offer plenty of water sports facilities.
 There are offshore points for sailing, scuba diving and snorkelling.

 Just off the coast of Fajardo lies Cayo Icacos.
 This small uninhabited island used to be a limestone quarry but is now a desirable place for water activities.
 Some of the most beautiful reefs in Puerto Rico are right here.